These news and media reports help a broader audience understand what can be achieved using the Respecting Choices approach.

 This extensive congressional report includes the historical perspective, ethical issues, barriers, future considerations, and much more.

-Four take-aways—what others can learn from the Respecting Choices® (RC) program in La Crosse, WI.
-Bud Hammes discusses the RC program’s humble beginnings and its development at Gundersen Health System (formerly known as Gundersen Healthcare Network).
+Four take-aways—what others can learn from the Respecting Choices program in La Crosse, WI.
+Bud Hammes discusses the Respecting Choices program’s humble beginnings and its development at Gundersen Health System (formerly known as Gundersen Healthcare Network).

 Implementing a Care Planning System: How to Fix the Most Pervasive Errors in Healthcare (Health Affairs blog)